 4. Pick The Right Footwear!

 To avoid all that tripping and falling on rough surfaces, it is best to opt for comfortable footwear.
-Something like flats or may be sandals that have minimal or no heels.
+Something like flats or sandals that have minimal or no heels will complement your saree style best.
 If you still want to wear heels, then go for wedges as these will help you stand taller yet stay comfortable.
-Also remember to wear your shoes before draping your saree to avoid any length issues.
+Also, remember to wear your shoes before draping your saree to avoid any length issues.

 5. The Right Blouse